Compute Services Quiz

 Incorrect

 The primary use case for Elastic IPs is high availability failover.
 You can instantly remap an Elastic IP from a failed instance to a standby instance, maintaining the same public IP with minimal downtime.
+Elastic IPs are tied to individual instances, not Auto Scaling groups.

 Think about why a ‘static’ IP that can be ‘remapped’ is valuable.